 Bald Pate Mountain Trail is a 3.4 mile loop trail located near Bridgton, ME that features beautiful wild flowers.
-The trail is rated as moderate offers a number of activity options.
+The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash